Cyb3rK-ng/Codx/README.md

 # Codx Configuration Script

-Welcome to the Codx Proxy Configuration Script!
-This repository contains a Python script that configures a proxy for the Codetantra application, enabling secure connections and other advanced functionalities.
+Welcome to the Codx Configuration Script!
+This repository contains a Python script that configures a Custom Setting for the Codetantra application, enabling secure connections and other advanced functionalities.
 The script automates the setup process, verifies a provided software key, and handles other tasks such as downloading plugin files and installing certificates.

 ## Features

-- **Proxy Configuration**: Automates the setup and deactivation of the proxy settings for Codetantra.
+- **Custom Configuration**: Automates the setup and deactivation of the Custom settings for Codetantra.
-- **Software Key Verification**: Verifies the software key provided by the user for secure usage of the application.
-- **Hostname Retrieval**: Retrieves the hostname of the system for identification purposes.
 - **Internet Connection Check**: Checks if the system is connected to the internet before proceeding.
 - **Download Plugin File**: Downloads and updates the plugin file from a specified URL.
 - **Certificate Installation**: Guides the user through installing the required certificates for secure connection.
-- **Automated Management**: Manages the running of a subprocess to handle proxy-related tasks.
+- **Automated Management**: Manages the running of a subprocess to handle codx-related tasks.
-- **Regulatory Compliance**: Updates and manages the Windows Registry keys for proxy settings.
+- **Regulatory Compliance**: Updates and manages the Windows Registry keys for personal settings.
 - **Allow Window Switching**: Enables switching between windows while in the exam panel of Codetantra.
 - **Enable Copy-Paste**: Allows copy-paste functionality in the Codetantra Exam panel.
 - **Open All Daily Practice Questions**: Opens all daily practice questions in Codetantra.